yisselda/SlackableThemes/README.md

 # SlackableThemes :small_blue_diamond:

-Create and preview a Slack theme.
+Create Slack Themes from your uploaded images and style them with interactive theme editor.

 https://slackable-themes.com/

 ## What?
-Create Slack Themes from uploaded image and the interactive theme editor.
 It enables you to dynamically change, preview and interact with the theme.
 You'll be able to choose between: